basnijholt/nijho.lt/content/post/homelab/index.md

 In 2022, I stumbled upon the [Proxmox VE Helper-Scripts](https://github.com/tteck/Proxmox) by tteck, which got me interested in the whole homelabber/self-hosting community.
 These scripts opened a new world of possibilities.
-With them, I expanded my Proxmox environment to run 25 different VMs and LXC containers, each performing a variety of tasks, from DNS servers and reverse proxies to local dashboards and backup software.
+With them, I expanded my Proxmox environment to run 25 different VMs and [LXC containers](https://linuxcontainers.org/lxc/introduction/), each performing a variety of tasks, from DNS servers and reverse proxies to local dashboards and backup software.

 Initially, I used an external 2 TB drive for storage, but it quickly became insufficient as my data needs grew.
 After some research, I found the [HP EliteDesk 800 G4 SFF](https://support.hp.com/id-en/document/c06047207), a renewed enterprise-grade desktop with slots for two 3.5-inch drives.
-At approximately $160, it offered excellent specs for a budget-friendly price.
+At approximately $160 on Amazon, it offered excellent specs for a budget-friendly price.
-I decided to create a TrueNAS VM on this machine and passed through two 16TB renewed enterprise-level HDDs, which I had purchased from serverpartdeals.com.
+I decided to create a TrueNAS VM on this machine using Proxmox and passed through the two 16TB renewed enterprise-level HDDs (via the PCIe SATA controller), which I had purchased from serverpartdeals.com.
 I chose these drives based on their reliability as reported in the [BackBlaze drive stats](https://www.backblaze.com/blog/backblaze-drive-stats-for-2023/).

 When I got the HP, I created a Proxmox cluster and was very excited about how easy it was to migrate containers and VMs from one machine to the other.